rimutaka/posts/cargo-features-explained-with-examples/readme.md

 ## default_features = false

-`default_features` attribute enables or disables any defaults provided by a package.
+`default_features` attribute enables or disables any defaults provided by the dependency.

 For example, `some_core` package uses *OpenSSL* by default with *RustLS* implementation as an optional feature. *OpenSSL* and *RustLS* are mutually exclusive, so to enable *RustLS* we have to disable the defaults.
 Your Cargo.toml would have a line like this:
 ```